emthm/CHOICE/README.md

 ## How to use CHOICE

-A sample script to run choice is provided in main.py.
+A sample script to run CHOICE is provided in main.py.
 Below a step by step guide:

 1. Import the library:
    ```